stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 ## Pilot 5: Peer Motivation

-Learners can benefit from peer activity in many ways besides active helping.
+Learners can benefit from peer activity in many ways besides active helping or collaboration.
 Simply knowing that they are not alone can increase motivation and reduce anxiety.
 Learning together can be fun.

 #HSLIDE

+Hypothesis:
-Hypothesis: Social features, when designed and crafted carefully, can leverage psychological benefits that improve the learning experience, without causing too much distraction.
+* We can improve the learning experience by designing technology that leverages psychological benefits without causing too much distraction.

 > Stefan's MSc students are currently working on this.